-We’re not dreaming much about horses after our trip to Louisville, but we are thinking about how early we can leave Chicago on a road trip to Florida this August and make a must stop at Hi-Five doughnuts along the way.
-Owners Annie Harlow and Leslie Wilson share a passion for making amazing doughnuts (think Bourbon-infused goodness) with unique combinations to make you come back over and over again.
+We’re not dreaming much about horses after our trip to Louisville, but we are thinking about how early we can leave on a Chicago to New Orleans road trip to make a stop at Hi-Five doughnuts Louisville along the way.
+Owners Annie Harlow and Leslie Wilson share a passion for creating amazing doughnuts (think Bourbon-infused goodness) with unique combinations to make you come back over and over again.
 (Trust us, we’re making plans).
-The team started out small with a food truck back in 2013—and have since grown into a brick-and-mortar location that you can’t miss when driving by E. Main St.
+The team started small with a food truck back in 2013—and has since grown into a brick-and-mortar location that you can’t miss when driving by E. Main St.

-Lucky enough, the day we came by we ran into Leslie and we couldn’t resist asking a few questions!
+Lucky enough, the day we stopped at Hi-Five Doughnuts in Louisville, we ran into Leslie, and we couldn’t resist asking a few questions!

 What are the best places to relax in Louisville?